Energy Saving: EBCE Comes Up with Holistic Approach to Energy Saving

 To help with the entire process, EBCE hired the Recurve Company, which was responsible for developing a dashboard that builds on the in-house data capabilities of EBCE.
 The dashboard helps to analyze customer loads comprehensively.
 It then creates baselines and keeps track of how the loads change based on the energy measures.

 For EBCE to get the highest value, a constant stream of sub-hourly data from the smart meters is constantly fed into the dashboard.
 This also allows EBCE to reach customers that would greatly benefit from the program.

-Generally, a red dotted line will show to represent the general population and a blue line for those with high demand during peak hours.
+Generally, a red dotted line will represent the general population and a blue line for those with high demand during peak hours.
 The program makes it easy to filter customers with high demand during peak hours from the general population.
 Consequently, the program is now able to target customers that have the most potential to save.

-According to the program manager for building electrification and energy efficiency at EBCE, Beckie Mentem, the low-income pilot has enabled them to identify customers on rate discount programs like FERA or CARE that utilize massive energy during peak hours on the low-income pilot.
+According to the program manager for building electrification and energy efficiency at EBCE, Beckie Mentem, the low-income pilot has enabled them to identify customers on rate discount programs like FERA or CARE that utilize massive energy during peak hours low-income pilot.

 She went on to say that some households in the low-income category use nearly 12% of their income on energy.
 This, she says, is higher than what most wealthy customers use.
-Basically, the program will help customers lower the proportion of their energy use to that of their monthly income, helping them save on their energy costs.
+Basically, the program will help customers lower the proportion of their energy use to their monthly income, helping them save on their energy costs.

 Mentem was quick to note that providing efficiency improvements meant for cutting the demand during peak hours will significantly lower their bills.
 It will also ensure a seamless time-of-use rates transition set to phase this year and lower the need for EBCE to provide power during peak hours.
 She said that this would help save money for all their customers.